Antoinism

-Antoinism is a healing and Christian-oriented new religious movement founded in 1910 by Louis-Joseph Antoine (1846–1912) in Jemeppe-sur-Meuse, Seraing in Belgium.
+Antoinism is a healing-oriented new religious movement founded in 1910 by Louis-Joseph Antoine (1846–1912) in Jemeppe-sur-Meuse, Seraing in Belgium.
 With a total of 64 temples, over forty reading rooms across the world and thousands of members, it remains the only religion established in Belgium whose notoriety and success has reached outside the country.
 Mainly active in France, the religious movement is characterized by a decentralized structure, simple rites, discretion and tolerance towards other faiths.

 Raised a Catholic, Antoine worked as a coal miner in his youth, then as a steelworker, before performing his military service in 1866.
 After marrying Catherine in 1873, he moved several times for professional reasons.
 Deeply impressed by Allan Kardec's writings, he organized a spiritualist group in the 1890s.
 In 1893, the death of his son marked the definitive loss of his faith in Catholicism.
 In 1896, he explained his Spiritist views in a book, then discovered the gifts of healing.
 Quickly known as a healer, he gathered many followers, mainly among workers disappointed by Catholicism or medicine.
 In 1906, he broke with Spiritism and started a religion, then published three books outlining his doctrine and consecrated the first Antoinist temple.
-After his death in 1912, Catherine ensured the continuity of the religion, promoting a centralized worship around the person of her husband and providing additional rules in the organization.
+After his death in 1912, Catherine ensured the continuity of the religion, promoting a centralized worship around the person of her husband and introducing certain Catholic-inspired elements along with additional rules in the organization.
 When she died in 1940, some differences happened between the French and the Belgian temples.